rohan-paul/rohan-paul.github.io/_posts/2018-04-29-3-sum-with-JavaScript.md

 <script async src="https://static.codepen.io/assets/embed/ei.js"></script>

-And see the huge performance difference with the 3 approach soutions running the code for an aray with 2000 randomly generated elements.
+And see the huge performance difference with the 3 approaches to soution, running the code for an array with 2000 randomly generated elements.

 ```
 var arr = Array.from({length: 2000}, () => Math.floor(Math.random() * 3000));